gwastro/4-ogc/posterior/README.md

    respect to the line of sight, in radians.
 An inclination of 0 (pi) corresponds to a face-on (face-away) orientation.
  * `loglikelihood`: The natural log of the likelihood of each sample.
+ * `coa_phase`: The coalescence phase of the signal merger.
+There is no coa_phase for the binary neutron star events because it has been analytically marginalized over